wighawag/eip-2585/README.md

 *   **Token Proxy** where the recipient simply need to check for the token address and where all the logic of meta transaction is implemented in the token.
 This is the approach originally taken by @austingriffith in “Native Meta Transaction”.
 It is usually limited to be used for meta-tx to be paid in the specific token.
 Relayer would then need to trust each token for repayment.
 *   **No Proxy** where the recipient is the meta-tx processor and where all the logic get implemented.
 While it can support relayer repayment, relayer would have to somehow trust each recipient implementation.

-While [EIP-1776](https://github.com/ethereum/EIPs/issues/1776) is compatible with any of them, the demo use the singleton proxy pattern.
-This is for 3 reasons:
+Since [EIP-1776](https://github.com/ethereum/EIPs/issues/1776) use EIP-2585, EIP-1776 follows the SIngleton proxy.
+This is good for the following reason :

 *   we want to support EOA signer so Account-contract is not an option
 *   The whole meta-tx intricacies can be solved in one contract